ttntm/ttntm/src/pages/appendix.md

 <h2 id="license">License</h2>

 All content on this site is licensed under the Attribution-NonCommercial-ShareAlike 4.0 International license.
-You can find the all details here: <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en" rel="noreferrer" target="_blank">CC-BY-NC-SA-4.0</a>
+You can find the all details here: <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en" target="_blank">CC-BY-NC-SA-4.0</a>

 ## Memberships